 Several diseases have similar symptoms and may occur with COPD.

 Viruses and bacteria can cause acute bronchitis.
 In most cases, it does not require treatment.
 The cough typically lasts for 7 to 10 days.
-In about half of patients, however, coughing can last for up to 3 weeks, and 25% of patients continue to cough for more than 1 month.
-Patients with severe symptoms may need antibiotics.
+In about half of patients, however, coughing can last for up to 3 weeks, and 25% of people continue to cough for more than 1 month.
+People with severe symptoms may need antibiotics.

 The classic symptoms of an asthma attack are coughing, wheezing, and shortness of breath (dyspnea).
-Patients with asthma typically have trouble breathing in and may wheeze when breathing out.
+People with asthma typically have trouble breathing and may wheeze when breathing out.
 People may experience irritation of the nose and throat, thirst, and the need to urinate before an asthma attack begins.

 Some people experience chest tightness or pain, or a nonproductive cough that occurs without wheezing.
-About 75% of patients have chest pain.
+About 75% of people have chest pain.
 The pain can be very severe, even if the asthma attack itself is not severe.
 At the end of an attack, a person will often have a cough that produces a thick, stringy mucus.
-Asthma tends to be reversible and after the attack resolves, patients feel much closer to normal than with COPD.
+Asthma tends to be reversible and after the attack resolves, people feel much closer to normal than those with COPD.

 People with chronic asthma can get airway obstruction that makes them more likely to develop COPD.
 However, researchers aren't sure whether people with chronic asthma have symptoms similar to COPD, or if they have COPD itself.